dayallnash/dayallnash/README.md

 - 👋 Hi, I’m @dayallnash, a web developer in Plymouth, UK
-- 👀 I’m interested in Symfony/PHP/Ecommerce
+- 👀 I’m interested in Symfony/PHP/K8s/Ecommerce/Fediverse
-- 🌱 I’m currently learning PHP 8/Project management
+- 🌱 I’m currently learning ActivityPub/Fediverse
-- 💞️ I’m looking to collaborate on my new social network, Pyp
+- 💞️ I’m not looking to collaborate right now - but a new project is coming soon
-- 📫 How to reach me: Github.com/dayallnash or twitter.com/dayallnash
+- 📫 How to reach me: Github.com/dayallnash or @dale@mastodon.social